NMahesh20/Discord-MusicBot/README.txt

 getLikedMusic.js
 It's the script to get the user's liked musics.
+""Parameters""
 user_id: Spotify User ID.
 token: Spotify OAuth token.

 getPlaylist.js
 It's the script to get the spotify playlist and will run the google search to get the youtube links and then store it.
+""Parameters""
 user_id: Spotify User ID.
 token: Spotify OAuth token.
-Reference for the code: API University
+Reference for this code: API University